w3c/css-houdini-drafts/css-layout-api/EXPLAINER.md

 fragment.inlineSize;
 fragment.blockSize;

-// The dominant baseline of the fragment. fragment.dominantBaseline;
+// The alignment baseline of the fragment. fragment.alignmentBaseline;

 // We can set the offset relative to the current layout. frgment.inlineOffset = 10;